AN UPDATED VERSION OF THIS BLOG, ORIGINALLY PUBLISHED IN MARCH 2014

 THE NEXT GENERATION

 My brother took over the remains of the original farm and a few years ago he took some grafts from the apple tree, then over a hundred years old.
 Co-incidently, the farm was owned much earlier by my great-great-aunt, Maryanne Eastley, who may well have planted it.
-In late winter 2005 my brother kindly posted my little tree to the Blue Mountains, bare rooted.
+In late winter 2005 my brother Kenny kindly posted my little tree to the Blue Mountains, bare rooted.
 He had wrapped the roots in damp sponges, encased the whole tree in cardboard then bound the parcel with so much packing tape it resembled a small Egyptian mummy.
-It was delivered Express Post early one morning and my husband Rob brought it into the bedroom with my cup of tea and toast.
+It was delivered Express Post early one morning and my husband Rob brought it into the bedroom with my cup of tea and porridge.

 It has grown quite a bit since then.